jamespeterschinner/sanetools/README.md

 There are two distinct categories of genertaors in this libray.
 Ones that create initial values and ones that transform values.

-The two value creating generators are `range` and `count` range generates a finite stream of values and count generates an infinite stream of values.
+The two value creating generators are `range` and `count`.
+Range generates a finite stream of values and count generates an infinite stream of values.

 ###### note: don't call `cycle` on an infinite generator